aryan4avj/Death-rate-Analysis/README.md

 # Death-rate-Analysis
 Analysis of Death-rate of India and its neighbouring countries, it includes Bangladesh, Bhutan, China, Myanmar, Nepal, Pakistan, Indonesia, Thailand, Sri Lanka, Maldives.
-As I have data from 1960 to 2018, but here I am analysing data from 2008 - 2018.
+I am analysing data from 1960-2018.

 Research Questions:
 1. Which Country has the least death rate and state its reason?